RajaRakoto/minificator/README.md

 - 🐗 Run tasks with Grunt (example for backup)
 - 🚄 Build faster
 - 🖥️ Ungit for version control (git) with a GUI
-- 📘 Runtime library for TypeScript helpers with tslib
-- 🗃️ Utility functions for working with ts-api-utils

 ---